memz13155n/blockiosweep/README.md

 * DESTINATION_ADDR is where you want the swept coins to go
 * NETWORK is the network for which you're sweeping coins
 * DERIVATION_PATH is the derivation path shown when you back up your private keys

+Read me pls:
+edit example js and edit like example in example js. run node exampl.js after installing nodejs on ur pc and running 'npm install block_io'. then run 'npm install' in cmd.

+This appears to be an issue with Dogecoin Core v1.14.4 in which they started accepting fractional network fees.
+You can take the hex of your transaction and broadcast it using another service for now

+works only for btc and litecoin...